7 certificates for 'Extraordinary Heerleners'

-On Friday 31 January we put 6 Special Heerlenaren in the spotlight.
-One of the Special Heerlenaren was already put in the spotlight on 17 January.
-We see these Special Heerlenaren as ambassadors of the municipality of Heerlen because of their dedication, special achievement or positive activities in the past year.
-The mayor personally thanked these special residents by surprising them with a bouquet of flowers, an engraved ballpoint pen, the pin 'Special Heerlenaar' and a certificate.
+On Friday, Jan.
+31, we highlighted 6 Exceptional Heerleners.
+One of the Bijzondere Heerlenaren was already put in the limelight on January 17.
+We see these Bijzondere Heerlenaren as ambassadors of the municipality of Heerlen through their efforts, special achievement or positive activities in the past year.
+The mayor personally thanked these special residents by surprising them with a bouquet of flowers, an engraved ballpoint pen, the 'Bijzondere Heerlenaar' pin and a certificate.
 They are a source of inspiration and an example for Heerlen in 2025.

-- Has an impact on a broader level, such as groundbreaking research or technological developments;
+• Has an impact on a broader level, such as cutting-edge research or technological developments;

-This year the certificates go to Douwe Dijkstra, Wiel Jacobs, Jacqueline and Ruud Kutin, Maria Mertens, Chaplain Taison Titus and André Simon.
+This year's certificates go to Douwe Dijkstra, Wiel Jacobs, Jacqueline and Ruud Kutin, Maria Mertens, Chaplain Taison Titus and André Simon.

 Douwe Dijkstra

-Douwe Dijkstra is a prominent resident of Heerlen, known for his commitment to urban development and cultural initiatives.
-As chairman of the Heerlen My City Foundation, he has proven to be a powerful driving force behind the development of Heerlen as an attractive and liveable city.
-He was actively involved in participation processes such as 'Samen maken we Heerlen!'.
-His passion for art is evident from his involvement with Cultura Nova.
-Through his commitment, he has had a positive impact on the transformation of the city and is therefore a Special Heerlenaar.
+Douwe Dijkstra is a prominent Heerlen resident, known for his commitment to urban development and cultural initiatives.
+As chairman of Stichting Heerlen Mijn Stad, he proved to be a powerful driving force behind the development of Heerlen as an attractive and livable city.
+He was actively involved in participation projects such as "Together we make Heerlen!".
+His passion for art is evident in his involvement with Cultura Nova.
+Through his efforts he has had a positive impact on the transformation of the city and is therefore an Exceptional Heerlenian.

-Wiel is a passionate volunteer and former employee of Hoensbroek Castle, where he worked as a guide for many years with pleasure and dedication.
-He carefully prepared each tour, tailored to the group, and knew how to make young and old enthusiastic.
-His tours were unique and fascinating, often extending due to his personal attention to visitors.
-Even after his retirement, he remains involved with the castle and is ready in case of emergency.
-His dedication means a lot to both visitors and the castle team and has contributed to an unforgettable experience of the castle story.
+Wiel is a passionate volunteer and former employee of Hoensbroek Castle, where he worked as a guide with pleasure and dedication for many years.
+He carefully prepared each tour, tailored to the group, and knew how to enthuse young and old alike.
+His tours were unique and captivating, often extending his personal attention to visitors.
+Even after his retirement, he remained involved with the castle and was ready in case of an emergency.
+His commitment meant a lot to both visitors and the castle team and contributed to an unforgettable experience of the castle story.

 Jacqueline and Ruud Kutin

 Ruud and Jacqueline have been the driving forces behind the Rennemig Neighborhood Organization since 2015.
-They organize numerous activities such as an annual well-attended Halloween walk, neighborhood inspections, clean-up actions and neighborhood barbecues.
-Jacqueline also works weekly for the neighborhood breakfast and high tea at Buurtpunt Mijn Spoor.
-They are a source of information for residents and always lend a helping hand at school activities such as Christmas fairs and King's Games.
+They organize numerous activities such as an annual well-attended Halloween parade, neighborhood scavenger hunts, cleanups and neighborhood barbecues.
+Jacqueline also dedicates herself weekly to the neighborhood breakfast and high tea at Buurtpunt Mijn Spoor.
+They are a resource for neighborhood residents and always lend a helping hand at school activities such as Christmas fairs and King's Games.
 Their commitment to safety and social connection makes them valuable ambassadors for the neighborhood and indispensable to the community.

 Maria Mertens

-Maria Mertens has been a dedicated volunteer in Heerlerbaan for over 60 years,
+Maria Mertens has been a dedicated volunteer in Heerlerbaan for more than 60 years,

 despite her physical limitations.
-She is committed to the Zonnebloem, St. Joseph parish, the women's association LKV and the Royal Harmony Heerlen.
+She dedicates herself to the Zonnebloem, St. Joseph parish, the women's association LKV and the Koninklijke Harmonie Heerlen.
 Maria organizes and provides buffets, visits people with disabilities and welcomes new residents.
 Her tours and culinary contributions make every event special.
 She is always ready with a smile and is seen as the cement of the community.
 Her years of dedication and positive energy make her an indispensable force for the neighborhood and various associations.

 Chaplain Taison Titus